winston86zhu/haas-ewmba/leading_people_final.md

 ### Steps in Negotiation

 1. Establish interests
-* positions: what you want
+* positions (stated request): what you want
-* interests: why you want it
+* interests (underlying need): Private interests behind the position.
 * Multiple-issue agenda: Identify multiple issues to negotiate on.
   * Breakdown single issue into multiple issues.
   * Think of other interests and related issues.